 G4S describes itself as "the world's leading global, integrated security company specializing in the delivery of security and related services across six continents."

 It offers a wide range of security and logistics services and most recently was noted for its work in war-torn Sudan for "identifying and removing explosive remnants of war in the country's most affected areas, [and] working with communities to understand the risks they pose."

-Recently, G4S was named Veteran Friendly Employer of the Year by American Veterans (AMVETS) and named Patriotic Employer by Employer Support of the Guard and Reserve (ESGR).
+Recently, G4S was chosen Veteran Friendly Employer of the Year by American Veterans (AMVETS) and selected Patriotic Employer by Employer Support of the Guard and Reserve (ESGR).